wmelvin/image-snip/README.md

 This Python program evolved (a little) from a one-off utility script used to process batches of images where the same areas were cropped.
 The original script started with hard-coded paths.
 Later an *options file* was added so the a set of operations could be applied to different sets of image files.

 This is a simple application of Python and [Pillow](https://python-pillow.org/).
-There are other, more powerful options, such as [Automating GIMP](https://www.gimp.org/tutorials/Automate_Editing_in_GIMP/).
+There are other, more powerful, options such as [Automating GIMP](https://www.gimp.org/tutorials/Automate_Editing_in_GIMP/).

 ## Options File ##